Class number for pseudo-Anosovs: Introduction: commensurated conjugacy

 \begin{thm} If $\phi$ is a pseudo-Anosov automorphism of the fundamental group of a closed orientable surface of genus $g\geq 2$, its class number is finite, bounded above by $((168(g-1))!)^{2g}$. \end{thm}

 We think that it is striking that our bound does not depend on $\phi$.
-For comparison, in the case of $\Aut{ \bbZ^2} \simeq GL_2(\mathbb{Z})$, by \cite{LMD, T}, one encounters class numbers of certain rings of integers of real quadratic fields, which are conjectured to have interesting (but elusive) behavior: Gauss' class number problem conjectures that infinitely many such class numbers are $1$, but these numbers are unbounded when the field extension varies among real quadratic extensions, as proved by Montgomery and Weinberger \cite{MW} and quantitatively suggested by Cohen and Lenstra's heuristics \cite{CL84}.
-We explain in the appendix that the class numbers of elements of $GL_2(\bbZ)$ are indeed finite but unbounded, an argument explained to us by Sara Checcoli.
+For comparison, in the case of $\Aut{ \bbZ^2} \simeq \GL_2(\mathbb{Z})$, by \cite{LMD, T}, one encounters class numbers of certain rings of integers of real quadratic fields, which are conjectured to have interesting (but elusive) behavior: Gauss' class number problem conjectures that infinitely many such class numbers are $1$, but these numbers are unbounded when the field extension varies among real quadratic extensions, as proved by Montgomery and Weinberger \cite{MW} and quantitatively suggested by Cohen and Lenstra's heuristics \cite{CL84}, and its revision by Bartel and Lenstra \cite{BL20}.
+We explain in the appendix that the class numbers of elements of $\GL_2(\bbZ)$ are indeed finite but unbounded, an argument explained to us by Sara Checcoli.

 Finiteness of the class number of a pseudo-Anosov is not a surprise.
 Here is a simple argument.
-Given $\phi$ a pseudo-Anosov automorphism on a surface $\Sigma$, the stretch factor, or entropy, $\displaystyle \lim_{n\to \infty} \log |\phi^n(g)|/n $ does not depend on $g\neq 1$ in the fundamental group, nor on the metric up to quasi-isometry.
+Given $\phi$ a pseudo-Anosov automorphism on a surface $\Sigma$, the stretch factor, or entropy, { $\displaystyle \lim_{n\to \infty} \log |\phi^n(\gamma)|/n $ does not depend on $\gamma\neq 1$} in the fundamental group, nor on the metric up to quasi-isometry.
 Hence it is an invariant of the commensurated-conjugacy class of $\phi$.
-It also equals the translation length of $\phi$ in the Teichm\"uller space of the associated surface, and there are finitely many conjugacy classes of a pseudo-Anosov that can have such translation length, hence can possibly be in the commensurated-conjugacy class of $\phi$.
-This argument does not, however, provide any uniform bound.
+It also equals the translation length of $\phi$ in the Teichm\"uller space of the associated surface, and there are finitely many conjugacy classes of a pseudo-Anosov that can have such translation length. { (See \cite{em} for much finer results on counting closed geodesics in moduli space.)
+Hence there can only be finitely many conjugacy classes of $\phi$ in the commensurated-conjugacy class of $\phi$. } This argument does not, however, provide any uniform bound.

 Our upper bound is very likely non-optimal.
 It seems that an optimal bound would be given in terms of the value of a subgroup-growth function of certain orbifolds.
 These are difficult to estimate sharply, see \cite{LS}.